 From a privacy perspective, Butterfleye uses SSL encryption.
 They encrypt both pictures and video, assign each camera a unique private key, and assign a certificate used to authenticate with their server.
 Butterfleye uses Amazon Web Services to store pictures and video.

 Butterfleye Software Behavior

-Currently, Butterfleye only supports iOS devices, although an Android app is in the works.
+Butterfleye supports iOS devices, including Apple Watch, and Android devices.
 Using the app, you can watch live video and recorded video.
 It also comes with a built-in social sharing feature that allows you to save footage locally or share on social media.

 Video Storage in the Cloud

 Butterfleye offers 12 hours of free cloud storage.
 From a home security perspective, this is not enough storage but it's better than nothing.
 Imagine being on vacation for a couple of days.
 If you don't check for events every day, they're gone.

 If you want more cloud storage, you'll have to pay.
 The good news is that you can get more cloud storage for as low as $9.99/month.
 All prices are per account, not per camera.
 You can add an unlimited number of cameras to your account.

 |12 HOUR STORAGE||7 DAY STORAGE||30 DAY STORAGE||365 DAY STORAGE|